 There’s lots of things to talk about even in these four lines!
 Let’s go back to just the first line:

 - N: It might be surprising that the <N> is capital, and not lower case, as it is the second letter in the word.
-It seems the <V> wood-cut doesn’t “count” and the second letter was capitalized here as well.
+It seems the <V> wood-cut doesn’t “count” as the first letter, so the second letter was capitalized here as well.

-- Notice the period after VNo.
-In fact there are lots of periods– more than we might expect.
-The periods seems to be separating words here.
+- Notice the period after <VNo>.
+In fact there are lots of periods—more than we might expect.
+The period seems to be separating words here.

 - ǒ: There is a caron (or hachek) over the <o> and you might be wondering what it means.
-Zapotec languages are tone languages, so we might wonder if this (and other accent marks) are marking tone.
+Zapotec languages are tone languages, so we might wonder if this (and other ) are marking .
 However, our current best guess is that they are marking stress, that would mean that in this word the <to> syllable is the stressed one, i.e. the one that is a little louder and a little longer.

 - vel: Vel is the Latin word for ‘or’.
 Note that we are only three words into this line and we already have encountered three languages: Spanish, Zapotec, and now Latin!

 - ä: Again, you may be wondering about the diarisis (or umlaut) over the <a>.
 You already know that we think the caron is likely marking stress.
-It turns out we think that any accent mark (caron, circumflex, diarisis, acute, or grave accent) all mark stress.
+It turns out we think that any diacritic (caron, circumflex, diarisis, acute, or grave accent) could mark stress.
 We are not sure if they were used to mean different things, or if the choice between which mark had more to do with which happened to be available to the typesetter.

 - ¶: The pilcrow (paragraph mark) seems to be acting like a bullet point.